 Set up the current book value or purchase price of your equipment

-When you add or edit a serial number, you can set up its "Purchase price" and the "Depreciation per month".
+When you add or edit a serial number, you can set up its "Date of purchase", the "Purchase price" and the "Depreciation per month".
 Rentman will use these data to calculate the current book value for each serial number.

 If you don't want to calculate the current book value of your serial numbers, uncheck the "Calculate book value automatically" checkbox and add a fixed "Book value".

-When you add or edit an item, kit, or case, you can set up its "Purchase price" for sale items, and "List price" for rental items.
+When you add or edit an item, physical or virtual combination, you can set up the "Purchase price" for sale items, and "List price" for rental items.

 Export your equipment

-Once the "Book value", "Purchase price", and "List price" of your equipment are correctly set up, select and export all your equipment in an .xlsx file.
+Once the above-mentioned fields are correctly set up, select and export all your equipment in an .xlsx file.

-Make sure to include the columns "Subrent-/Purchase cost" and "Book value" when you export the equipment.
+Make sure to include the columns "List price" (for rental items), "Purchase price" (for sale items), "Current quantity", and "Book value" (for serialized items) when you export the equipment.

-To avoid calculating the value of an item multiple times (both as a single item and inside kits or cases) you can add the filter "Is item" before exporting the file.
+To avoid calculating the value of an item multiple times (both as a single item and inside physical or virtual combinations) you can add the filter "Is item" before exporting the file.

 Calculate the value of your stock